Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Introduction

 \section{Introduction}

 Nanostructures attached to leads with specific properties display interesting and important quantum effects at low temperatures.
 Much attention, both from experimentalists\cite{DeFranceschi10} and theorists,\cite{Yeyati11} has been paid in recent years to a quantum dot with well separated energy levels attached to BCS superconductors.
 In particular, behavior of the supercurrent (Josephson current) that can flow through the impurity without any external voltage bias between the two superconducting leads in equilibrium was in the center of interest.\cite{Jarillo06,Jorgensen06,Jorgensen09} The Josephson current is in the non-interacting or weakly interacting dot proportional to the sine of the phase difference between the left and right superconductor.
-But when it goes through the impurity with a tangible Coulomb repulsion it undergoes a transition signaled by the reversal of the sign of the current.\cite{vanDam06,Cleuziou06,Jorgensen07,Eichler09,Maurand12} Full and unambiguous theoretical picture of this quantum phase transition has not yet been reached.
-There is general consensus that the sign reversal of the Josephson current has origin in a transition from a spin-singlet state ($0$-phase), where the supercurrent is positive, to a spin-doublet state ($\pi$-phase) where the supercurrent is smaller in value and negative.\cite{Glazman88,Rozhkov99} Weak-coupling mean-field static solutions obtain a $0-\pi$ transition in the Josephson current as a consequence of a first-order transition from a spin-symmetric to a spin-polarized state.\cite{Rozhkov99,Vecino03, Rodero12} This Hartree-Fock solution does not contain dynamical fluctuations and its conclusion about the existence of a magnetic order in the $\pi$-phase is not fully reliable.
-More advanced, mostly numerical approaches such as numerical renormalization group (NRG),\cite{Choi04,Oguri04,Pillet13} Monte-Carlo simulations,\cite{Siano04,Luitz10} (semi)analytical methods based on expansion around the atomic limit\cite{Glazman89,Novotny05,Meng09}, or formalisms specialized on the strongly correlated systems such as slave-particles\cite{Clerk00,Sellier05} and functional renormalization group (fRG)\cite{Karrasch08} produce a continuous $0-\pi$ transition.
+The supercurrent undergoes a transition signaled by reversal of its sign when it goes through the impurity with a tangible Coulomb repulsion.\cite{vanDam06,Cleuziou06,Jorgensen07,Eichler09,Maurand12,Delagrange15,Delagrange:2016aa} There is a general consensus that the sign reversal of the Josephson current has the origin in a transition from a spin-singlet state ($0$-phase), where the supercurrent is positive, to a spin-doublet state ($\pi$-phase) where the supercurrent is much smaller in value and negative.\cite{Glazman89,Rozhkov99} Weak-coupling mean-field static solutions relate the $0-\pi$ transition in the Josephson current to a first-order transition from a spin-symmetric to a spin-polarized state.\cite{Vecino03, Rodero12} This Hartree-Fock solution does not contain dynamical fluctuations and its conclusion about the existence of a magnetic order in the $\pi$-phase is not reliable.
+More advanced, mostly numerical approaches such as numerical renormalization group (NRG) and\cite{Choi04,Oguri04,Pillet13} Monte-Carlo simulations,\cite{Siano04,Luitz10} further (semi)analytic methods based on an expansion around the atomic limit\cite{Glazman89,Novotny05,Meng09}, slave-particles\cite{Clerk00,Sellier05} and functional renormalization group (fRG)\cite{Karrasch08} produce a continuous $0-\pi$ transition at which no spin-symmetry breaking seems apparent.